-While a daybed is usually situated in the living room, Simone strategically places it by the front door.
+While a daybed is usually situated in the living room, Haag strategically places it by the front door.
 The modern piece serves as a spot for the family to remove their coats and shoes, before settling into the living room.

-Simone describes herself as a matchmaker, where she combines a variety of beautiful decor and furniture that work well with each other.
+Haag describes herself as a matchmaker, where she combines a variety of beautiful decor and furniture that work well with each other.
 She starts with key pieces and works her way to adding items that match the rest of the room.
 Here, for instance, the gentle gray armchair lends to the room’s neutral palette, while the bronze side table gives off a warm contrast.

 I definitely look at the house as a whole, I imagine every single furniture piece I’m going to help the client specify in one room.
 And if they all look good in the room together, it’s harmonious and it feels good, then that’s what I strive for.
 It doesn’t mean that everything has to match perfectly, but there has to be a sense of harmony, a certain rhythm to it.

 The living room has a mid-century modern flair to it, which complements the texture of the white brick walls.
 She pairs a cozy leather sectional sofa with a laid-back Moroccan rug and a sleek black coffee table.